elixirschool/elixirschool/lessons/basics/basics.md

     iex> String.length("The quick brown fox jumps over the lazy dog") 43

-Don't worry if you don't understand every expression yet, but hopefully you get the idea.
+Don't worry if you don't understand every expression yet, but we hope you get the idea.

 ## Basic Data Types